How much should it cost to replace a coil spring?

 Spring replacement frequency

 Coil springs do not last forever.
-Most work well for 60,000 to 100,000 miles.
+Most factory coil springs last 100,000 to 150,000 miles under normal driving conditions.
 How long they last depends on how and where you drive.
 If you drive on rough roads or carry heavy things, you might need new coil springs sooner.
 Mechanics look at coil springs during checkups.
 They look for rust, damage, or signs they are wearing out.

 Mileage RangeAction